Build and Deploy your iOS app with Github Actions and Fastlane

 upload_to_testflight(changelog: ENV["CHANGELOG"] || "No changelog provided")

-end desc "Sets the version of the bundle to a RELEASE_VERSION passed in as an environment variable"
+desc "Sets the version of the bundle to a RELEASE_VERSION passed in as an environment variable"

 lane :set_release_version do